 Akiyoshido Cave is the highest-rated place to visit in Yamaguchi (city) right now.

-The largest category is temples, with 77 places to explore.
+The largest category is historical places, with 105 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.